-The Indian Information Technology (IT) and Information Technology enabled Services (ITeS) sectors go hand-in-hand in every aspect.
-The industry has not only transformed India’s image on the global platform, but also fuelled economic growth by energising higher education sector (especially in engineering and computer science).
+The industry has not only transformed India’s image on the global platform but also fuelled economic growth by energizing the higher education sector (especially in engineering and computer science).
 The industry has employed almost 10 million Indians and hence, has contributed a lot to social transformation in the country.
-Furthermore, Indian firms, across all other sectors, largely depend on the IT &ITeS service providers to make their business processes efficient and streamlined.